Yale-LILY/Ascle/README.md

 🌟 **Generative Functions**: For the first time, Ascle includes four advanced and challenging generative functions: question-answering, text summarization, text simplification, and machine translation;

-**Basic NLP Functio**: Ascle consists of 12 essential NLP functions such as word tokenization and sentence segmentation;
+**Basic NLP Functions**: Ascle consists of 12 essential NLP functions such as word tokenization and sentence segmentation;

 **Query and Search Capabilities**: Ascle provides user-friendly query and search functions on clinical databases.